 9. Most patients in alternative care settings needing oxygen use what?

-They use a nasal cannula; conserving devices such as a transtracheal catheter, reservoir cannula, and demand-flow oxygen system can decrease oxygen use and costs and provide greater patient mobility.
+They use either a nasal cannula or conserving devices such as a transtracheal catheter or reservoir cannula, and demand-flow oxygen systems can decrease oxygen use and costs and provide greater patient mobility.

 10. Because most problems with long-term oxygen therapy are “people” problems, caregivers should be allowed to do what?

-They should be allowed to operate and maintain oxygen delivery devices only after they have been properly instructed by credentialed RTs.
+They should be allowed to operate and maintain oxygen delivery devices only after they have been properly instructed by credentialed respiratory therapists.

 11. What are the key factors needed for successful ventilatory support in alternative sites?